 Defending Your Self

 Ever find yourself feeling as if you’re fully engulfed in the inherited heavy emotion of fight-or-flight and defend yourself either verbally and/or physically, just as if you were actually being attacked by a wild animal?
-(Which is where this feeling originated with our ancestors.)
+(This is where this feeling originated with our ancestors.)

-Nobody wants to experience pain, either physical or emotional, so we find ourselves on-guard to defend ourselves, especially if we’ve been hurt in the past.
+Nobody wants to experience pain, either physical or emotional, so we find ourselves on guard to defend ourselves, especially if we’ve been hurt in the past.
 In this case, anything that looks frighteningly familiar to anything associated with any pain we’ve experienced in the past, we go into an emergent emotional response, which heightens our senses and readies us for battle.
-Or if the opponent appears to foreboding, we are looking for the closest exit and start preparing for a rapid departure.
+Or if the opponent appears to be foreboding, we are looking for the closest exit and start preparing for a rapid departure.

 This is a natural response to particular circumstances, such as